zpalazov/juniemvc/.junie/guidelines.md

 * Flexible verbosity control, rich metadata (MDC), multiple outputs/formats, and better analysis tooling.

-## 15. Flyway Migrations with Spring Boot
+## Flyway Migrations with Spring Boot
 * Default locations: place SQL migrations under `src/main/resources/db/migration` (classpath:`db/migration`).
 Spring Boot auto-detects and runs them on startup when Flyway is on the classpath.
 * Versioned migration naming: `V{version}__Description.sql` (double underscore).
 Examples: `V1__init_schema.sql`, `V2_1__add_orders_table.sql`.
 * Repeatable migrations (optional): `R__Description.sql` re-run when their checksum changes.
 Example: `R__refresh_views.sql`.
 * Keep migrations idempotent and small; avoid editing applied versioned scripts—add a new one instead.
+* Use H2 complaint syntax for DB migrations.
+* When altering a table to add a foreign key, add the new column first and then in the next SQL statement add the foreign key constraint.

 ---